-2. Using the System
+8.5 Using the System

-2.1 Power Supply Unit - Component Layout (see image above)
+Power Supply Unit - Component Layout (see image on previous page)

-The PSU is located in the lower bed box, wardrobe or similar area.
+The PSU is located in the front offside bed box area.

-2.2 Activating the System
+Activating the System

 The system has a shutdown feature that can be used when the vehicle is in storage.
 This allows the leisure electronics to be turned off when not required to save battery power.
 When in the off state the alarm and tracking system supplies are still active, all other supplies are turned off.